statneutrino/uscensus-fastapi/model_card_template.md

-# Model Card

-For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-Pre-trained Random Forest classifier using scikit-learn framework, on the Census Income Data Set, trained using cross-validation to predict whether salary of an individual or range of individuals is under or over $50k.
+Pre-trained Random Forest classifier using scikit-learn framework, on the [Census Income Data Set](https://archive.ics.uci.edu/ml/datasets/Census+Income), trained using cross-validation to predict whether salary of an individual or range of individuals is under or over $50k.